John Lloyd Wharton

 John Lloyd Wharton PC (18 April 1837 – 11 July 1912) was a Barrister and a Conservative Party politician.
 He was the Member of Parliament (MP) for Durham then MP for Ripon.

 Early life

 Wharton was born at Aberford in the West Riding of Yorkshire on 18 April 1837.
 He was the only son of John Thomas Wharton and Mary Jacob, daughter of Rev. John Henry Jacob.
 His uncle was William Lloyd Wharton, a barrister and chairman of the North Eastern Railway.
 In 1861, his uncle died and Wharton inherited his Windy Hill estate, which would become Wharton Park.

 Wharton was educated at Eton College and Trinity College, Cambridge, where he received his B.A. in 1859.
 He was admitted to the Inner Temple on 14 April 1959 and was called to the bar on 27 January 1862.
 He later received an honorary D.C.L. from Durham University in 1887.
-From 1871 to 1906 he was chairman of the Durham Quarter Sessions.